-While prior work on learning generalist policies demonstrate various forms of generalization, such as visual robustness to distractor objects, or understanding novel language instructions, there often lacks consistency and exhaustiveness in the evaluations considered.
-Each work proposes their own forms of generalization and evaluation conditions for measuring them, usually with little transparency into how they were decided upon.
-As a result, it has become difficult to measure progress toward the real-world deployability of these policies.
-Despite promising results reported in the literature, real-world deployment of generalist policies has remained largely elusive.
+While these advances have led to more capable policies, it is often unclear how generalist these policies truly are.
+Although prior work has shown various forms of generalization, such as visual robustness to distractors, or understanding novel language instructions, there is often a lack of consistency across different evaluations.
+Each work proposes their own forms of generalization and evaluation conditions, usually with little transparency into how they were decided upon.
+As a result, it has become difficult to measure progress toward real-world deployability of these policies, which has remained largely elusive, despite promising results in the literature.

-To work towards more comprehensive and systematic evaluations that better capture progress towards deployability, in this work we develop a taxonomy of generalization to guide policy evaluation efforts.
-To ground our taxonomy, we observe that policies require generalization when there are \emph{perturbations} to the policy's \emph{inputs} or required \emph{outputs}.
-Thus, our insight is to structure our taxonomy around each input and output modality of a given policy, to more comprehensively consider the various perturbations a policy may need to generalize to.

-To this end, we propose \TaxonomyName (STAR-Gen) -- a \textbf{S}ystematic \textbf{T}axonomy of the \textbf{A}xes of \textbf{R}obot \textbf{Gen}eralization. \TaxonomyName is built around the input and output modalities of visuo-lingual control policies, which have three such modalities: vision, language, and actions.
-Therefore, we categorize perturbations as \textgbf{visual} (changes to visual inputs), \textgbf{semantic} (changes in language inputs), and \textgbf{behavioral} (changes to action outputs).
-For each combination of these labels (e.g., \textgbf{visual} only, or \textgbf{visual + behavioral}), we provide more granular generalization \emph{axes} to guide evaluation.
-For instance, we include \emph{Object Properties} as an axis for the category \textgbf{semantic}, which involves generalizing from the language instruction ``put carrot on plate" to ``put the orange object on the plate" for the same underlying behavior.
+To work towards more comprehensive and systematic evaluations, we propose \TaxonomyName (STAR-Gen) -- a \textbf{S}ystematic \textbf{T}axonomy of the \textbf{A}xes of \textbf{R}obot \textbf{Gen}eralization.
+We observe that policies require generalization when there are \emph{perturbations} to the policy's \emph{inputs} or required \emph{outputs}.
+Therefore, to ground our taxonomy, we structure \TaxonomyName based on the input and output modalities of visuo-lingual control policies: vision, language, and actions.
+We categorize perturbations as \textgbf{visual}, \textgbf{semantic}, and/or \textgbf{behavioral} based on how they affect these modalities.
+For each combination of these labels (e.g., \textgbf{visual} only, or \textgbf{visual + behavioral}), we define more granular generalization \emph{axes}.
+For instance, we include \emph{Object Properties} as a \textgbf{semantic} axis, which involves generalizing from ``put carrot on plate" to ``put the orange object on the plate".